augmented-humans/augmented-humans.github.io/_posts/2020-03-02-update-covid19.markdown

-Over the last months, the global situation with regards to travel and health has drastically changed due to COVID-19.
+Over the last months, the global situation with regards to travel and health has changed due to COVID-19.
 The organization of any global event, such as Augmented Humans, needs to reflect such changes.
 To accommodate the changing requirements and restrictions in the ability of many of our colleagues to travel, we are happy to announce a number of changes in how people can engage with AHs2020.

 <br>